jozsefsallai/ask/README.md

 ## Description

-`ask` is a slick and dependency-free Deno module that allows you to create interactive command-line applications, similar to what you'd achieve with [inquirer](https://www.npmjs.com/package/inquirer) in Node.js. **Right now this module is very early in development**, so please don't expect it to support everything inquirer does.
+`ask` is a slick Deno module that allows you to create interactive command-line applications, similar to what you'd achieve with [inquirer](https://www.npmjs.com/package/inquirer) in Node.js. **Right now this module is very early in development**, so please don't expect it to support everything inquirer does.